Messenger API

 Content-Type: application/json

-Register your wallet's encryption public key so others can send you messages.
+Register your wallet's encryption public key so others can send you encrypted messages and mail.
+This is required before receiving mail from other apps.
+Requires a signed request.

 {